 Staircasing is when you buy additional shares in your home.
-Usually, you can staircase up to 75% of your home.
+Usually, you can staircase up to 100% and own your home outright.

 There is no obligation to staircase, you can stick with the original share level you first bought.
-If you do decide you'd like to staircase, you can do it gradually over time or staircase straight to 75%.
+If you do decide you'd like to staircase, you can do it gradually over time or staircase straight to 100%.